Skip to content

 • Select a repository to use as a baseline for the new coding standard.
 This is useful if you already have a well-configured repository that you wish to use as a template.

-• Set the new coding standard as your organization's default, so it applies automatically to new repositories.
+• Set the new coding standard as your organization's default coding standard, so it applies automatically to new repositories.

 Creating a new coding standard